Robert Wald: Life and education

-He is the son of the mathematician and statistician Abraham Wald.
+He is the son of the mathematician and statistician Abraham Wald and great-grandson of the chief rabbi Moshe Shmuel Glasner.
 Wald's parents died in a plane crash when he was three years old.
 He earned his Bachelor's degree from Columbia University in 1968 and his PhD in physics from Princeton University in 1972, under the supervision of John Archibald Wheeler.
 His doctoral dissertation was titled Nonspherical Gravitational Collapse and Black Hole Uniqueness.

 Career and contributions

 Between 1972 and 1974, Robert Wald worked as a research associate in physics at the University of Maryland.
 He then moved to the University of Chicago, spending two years as a postdoctoral fellow before joining the faculty in 1976.
 He wanted to move to Chicago in order to work with Robert Geroch and other specialists in gravitation.

 In 1977, Wald published a popular-science book titled Space, Time, and Gravity: The Theory of the Big Bang and Black Holes explaining Albert Einstein's general theory of relativity, and its implications in cosmology and astrophysics.
 The book also gives a survey of what was then ongoing research on gravitational collapse and black holes.
 This book grew out of a series of lectures Wald gave as part of the Compton Lectures at the University of Chicago in the spring of 1976.
 The Compton Lectures, given every Spring and Fall quarter, are intended to explain notable advances in the physical sciences to members of the general public.

 He published the textbook General Relativity in 1984.
 Aimed at beginning graduate students, it covers spinors, the variational principles, the initial-value formulation, (exact) gravitational waves, singularities, Penrose diagrams, Hawking radiation, and black-hole thermodynamics.

 Wald has taught first-year graduate courses covering a broad range of topics, including classical mechanics, quantum mechanics, statistical mechanics, and electromagnetism.
 He has also taught courses on general relativity, his specialty, at both introductory and advanced levels.
 A particularly effective teacher, he received the Graduate Teaching Award from the University of Chicago in 1997.